billykwooten/darksky-exporter/README.md

  Choose a command run in darksky-exporter:

-  build                                                            Build local binaries and docker image. install-goreleaser-linux                                         Install goreleaser on your system for Linux systems. install-goreleaser-darwin                                        Install goreleaser on your system for macOS (Darwin). github-release                                                   Publish a release to github. clean                                                            Clean directory.
+  build                       Build local binaries and docker image. build-image                 Build just docker image. install-goreleaser-linux    Install goreleaser on your system for Linux systems. install-goreleaser-darwin   Install goreleaser on your system for macOS (Darwin). github-release              Publish a release to github. clean                       Clean directory.

 ```

 ### Deploying to github

 Github deployment utilized goreleaser to push to github.